Siyer2/uni-connector/README.md

-# uni-connector (needs a better name)
+# Tueshey

-Connect uni students from different faculties
+ Connect with a UNSW student/alumni not in your faculty.
+Every Tuesday.

 ## Getting started